technofocus-pte/mgrtdvopsghdepth/Lab09/Lab9.md

     convert the Cobertura file to HTML.Many HTML files will appear in the *CodeCoverage* folder at the root of the project.

-  +++dotnet tool run reportgenerator -reports:./Tailspin.SpaceGame.Web.Tests/TestResults/Coverage/coverage.cobertura.xml -targetdir:./CodeCoverage -reporttypes:HtmlInline_AzurePipelines
+  +++dotnet tool run reportgenerator -reports:./Tailspin.SpaceGame.Web.Tests/TestResults/Coverage/coverage.cobertura.xml -targetdir:./CodeCoverage -reporttypes:HtmlInline_AzurePipelines+++

   ![A screen shot of a computer AI-generated content may be incorrect.](./media/image118.png)